Discover the Savings!

-On average, University Credit Union members saved $318 each last year just by having their accounts with UCU versus a leading bank.
+On average, UCU Members saved $489 each last year just by having their accounts with UCU versus a leading bank.
 If your membership savings amount was more than that, congratulations!
-You’re likely making good use of your UCU membership.
+You’re likely making good use of your UCU Membership.
 But are you making the most of it?
-If you saved less than $318, you may not be taking full advantage of all that your membership can offer.
+If you saved less than $489, you may not be taking full advantage of all that your membership can offer.

 Our market research demonstrates that the easiest way to save more is to do more with us.
 We know that the deeper our financial relationship is with you, the more you save.
-Members with one UCU account only saved an average of $67 annually whereas members with six accounts saved an average of $1,137.
+Members with one UCU Account only saved an average of $66 annually whereas members with five accounts saved an average of $1,396.

 Below are the average member savings amounts by account type.
 If your account’s savings were less than the average, we encourage you to schedule an appointment to review the membership benefits available to you.

-The rate benefit is the difference between your personal account rate and the average bank account rate for your assigned market area.
+The rate benefit is the difference between your personal account rate and the average leading bank account rate.

 The definition varies by account type as follows:

-The fee benefit represents the difference between the average bank account maintenance fee for your assigned market area and University Credit Union's account maintenance fee for a comparable account.
+The fee benefit represents the difference between the average leading bank account maintenance fee for leading banks and UCU's account maintenance fee for a comparable account.